billythegoat356/pylogger/README.md

 user2_logger.info("User 2 is doing something")
 # user2 | 16:10:25 ~ 09 Mar 2025 || logging_test.py [10] || INFO >>> User 2 is doing something
 ```
-You can have a certain logger log to a specific file the following way:
+You can have a certain logger log to a specific file in the following way:
 ```
 user1_logger = PrefixLogger("user1", log_file="user1.log")
 ```